 d= is the grating element

-and theta is the angle between the line (distance between the screen and grating) and first maxima on either side, if observation is for first order.
+and theta is the angle between the line (distance between the screen and grating) and first maxima on either side if an observation is for the first order.

 Now compare this result with the standard value of the laser light and check the percentage error.
 Your % error is the result of varying designing parameters of the LASER (Light Amplification by the Stimulated Emission of Radiation) and manual error.